vlang/v/tutorials/building-a-simple-web-blog-with-vweb.md

 in a 1 MB package.
 - Very small resulting binaries: the blog we'll create in this tutorial is about 150 KB.
 - Easy deployments: a single binary file that even  includes the precompiled templates.
-- Runs on the cheapest hardare with minimum footprint: for most apps a $3 instance is enough.
+- Runs on the cheapest hardware with minimum footprint: for most apps a $3 instance is enough.

 *Please note that V and Vweb are at a very early stage and are changing rapidly.*

+The code is available <a href='https://github.com/vlang/v/tree/master/tutorials'>here</a>.

 ### Installing V